zonemaster/zonemaster/docs/public/specifications/test-zones/Connectivity-TP/connectivity04.md

     * IPv4 and IPv6 on NS.
     * The ASN-lookup returns no TXT record (NODATA).

-### EMPTY-PREFIX-SET-3
-No ASN data, some other TXT record.

-* Zone: empty-prefix-set-3.connectivity04.xa
-  * 1 NS.
-    * IPv4 and IPv6 on NS.
-    * The ASN-lookup returns one TXT record for both IP with the string "This is not ASN data".

 ### ERROR-PREFIX-DATABASE-1
 No ASN data, SERVFAIL.